 3 ¦ Richmond Park

-Sitting amongst the trees, soft mossy grounds and groups of deer wandering through completely uninterested in the spellbound humans, Richmond Park is my absolute favorite on the outskirts of London.
+Sitting amongst the trees, soft mossy grounds and groups of deer wandering through completely uninterested in the spellbound humans, Richmond Park on the ancient edge of Surrey is my absolute favorite on the outskirts of London.

 4 ¦ Kensington Park